Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: Kazhdan--Lusztig polynomials and Deodhar's defect

 \begin{eg} The matrix $\Delta$ in type $(A_3,A_1\times A_1)$ is depicted below.
 The factorisation of this matrix is trivial, with $N=\Delta$ and $B={\rm Id}_{6\times 6}$ the identity matrix. \end{eg}

 \begin{eg} For $(C_3,A_2)$ the factorisation $\Delta= N\times B$ is given below.
-The rows of the matrix can be taken to be ordered with respect to any total refinement of the Bruhat order (there are two such total orders, see \cref{BruhatexampleD} for the Hasse diagram).
+The rows of the matrix can be taken to be ordered with respect to any total refinement of the Bruhat order (there are two such total orders), see \cref{BruhatexampleD} for the corresponding graph $\mathcal{G}_{(W,P)}$.

 \end{eg}